nextmv-io/community-apps/knapsack-ortools-csv/README.md

 items with a value and weight, our objective is to maximize the total value without exceeding the weight capacity of the knapsack.

-The `.input` folder defines the inputs of the problem:
+The `input` folder defines the inputs of the problem:

 - `items.csv` contains the items to be considered in the knapsack problem.
 - `weight_capacity.csv` contains the weight capacity of the knapsack.

 The  `main.py` file implements a MIP knapsack solver.
+The code is configured to work with Nextmv Cloud and fulfills these requirements:

-It reads from the `.input` folder, solves the problem, and writes the solution to an `.output` folder.
-The statistics of the solution are printed to `stdout`.
+- It reads the necessary input files from the `input` folder.
+- Writes the solution file(s) to an `output` folder.
+- Streams the statistics of the solution to `stdout`.

 Follow these steps to run locally.